-2 Geometric Path Planning
+2 Discrete and Geometric Planning

-Modern applications to path planning have become extremely complex and a multitude of factors have to be addressed in combined ways in order to meet with requirements.
-Nevertheless, some of the underlying problems are still the same as classical well-understood problems long studied in computational geometry.
+Modern applications to path planning have become considerably complex and a multitude of factors have to be addressed in combined ways in order to meet with requirements.
+Nevertheless, some of the underlying problems are still the same as classical wellunderstood problems long studied by researchers in discrete search and computational geometry areas.
 This section reviews classical algorithms and data structures with the goal of exposing the nature of the problems and the underlying concepts and solutions.
 These concepts are important for understanding the properties and limitations of modern approaches, and for designing effective approaches when addressing complex versions of the path planning problem.